sou35/Profit-Analysis-Project-using-Tableau/README.md

 # Profit-Analysis-Project-using-Tableau
 This is the Profit Analysis Project using Tableau.
 This project will give you a feel of how data analysis projects are executed in big companies.
 Our case study is based on a computer hardware business which is facing challenges in dynamically changing market. we will plug MySQL database with tableau. we will directly use mysql database.
 We will do profit analysis.

 You can See the [Profit Analysis Project](https://public.tableau.com/views/ProfitAnalysis_16340435978980/ProfitAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)
 ## Instructions to setup mysql on your local computer
-1.Follow step in this Documentation to install mysql on your local computer [MySQL Installation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)
+1. Follow step in this Documentation to install mysql on your local computer [MySQL Installation Guide](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)

-2.SQL database dump is in db_dump_version_2.sql file above.
+2. SQL database dump is in db_dump_version_2.sql file above.
 Download [db_dump_version_2.sql](db_dump_version_2.sql) file to your local computer and import it .

 ## Instructions: How to connect Tableau to a MySQL database and set up the data source.
 This article describes how to connect Tableau to a MySQL database and set up the data source.[Make the connection and set up the data source](https://help.tableau.com/current/pro/desktop/en-us/examples_mysql.ht)